-- Set the pre-set aperture ring at the desired f/stop. - 2 Face the camera towards the subject, look into the viewfinder, and press the metering lever. - 3 While pressing or locking the lever, turn the shutter speed dial. - 4 Set the meter needle at the "o" index within the viewfinder for correct exposure. - Since the shutter speed dial cannot be set at the intermediate positions, the shutter speed priority method is recommended when exposure accuracy is a crucial factor. - Light measurement at "B" and "X" of the shutter speed dial is not possible with the built-in exposure meter because "B" is used for long exposures over one second, and "X" is for the electronic flash unit. - When the built-in exposure meter is outside the coupling range, the meter needle will point to the top of the view-finder and will indicate that proper exposure cannot be obtained.
-Refer to "Coupling Range of Built-In Exposure Meter" on the following page. - Do not leave the camera on the conditions mentioned above since the battery discharges in maximum current and makes shorter the life.
-To prevent discharging be sure to re-adjust the shutter speed dial.
+Set the pre-set aperture ring at the desired f/stop.

+2 Face the camera towards the subject, look into the viewfinder, and press the meter circuit switch.

+3 While pressing or locking the switch, turn the shutter speed dial.

+Set the meter needle at the "o" index within the viewfinder for correct exposure.

+■ Since the shutter speed dial cannot be set at the intermediate positions, the shutter speed priority method is recommended when exposure accuracy is a crucial factor.

+■ Light measurement at "B" and "X" of the shutter speed dial is not possible with the built-in exposure meter because "B" is used for long exposures over one second, and "X" is for the electronic flash unit.

+■ When the built-in exposure meter is outside the coupling range, the meter needle will point to the top of the view-finder and will indicate that proper exposure cannot be obtained.
+Refer to "Coupling Range of Built-In Exposure Meter" on the following page.